mrcyme/generative-ai-workshops/README.md

 You can use that prompt in chatgpt to generate a pitch for you story :

     Generate a script for a 1-minute video about DESCRIBE YOUR STORY.
 The video should be an illustrated story where a narrator describes the action of each scene.
 Please output a description of the illustration and the narrator text for each scene.
-The description of the image should be coherent between the scene and always repeat the personage names and description for each illustration description.
+The description of the image should be cohgerent between the scene and always repeat the personage names and description for each illustration description.

     exemple of scene :
     SCENE 1: INTRODUCING COSMOS KICKER